shoui520/shoui520.github.io/docs/yomichan.md

 	- `[Kanji] KANJIDIC (English).zip`
 6. Please wait for the dictionaries to import.
 This could take a while if you are using a mechanical hard drive.
 7. Once complete, you can test Yomichan by holding down the ++shift++ key and hovering over Japanese text.
 Here is a sample: 日本語.
 It will display a pop up box displaying the definitions separated by dictionary.
-Click anywhere outside of the box or use the ++esc++ key to dismiss.
+Click anywhere outside of the box or press the ++esc++ key to dismiss.
 Click on an individual kanji in the headword to view kanji information (only functional with KANJIDIC installed).
 8. You can click the ![audio](img/yomichan-audio.png) button to hear the word being pronounced by a native speaker.

 ![demo](img/yomidemo1.jpg)